Feral Druid PvP Rotation and Playstyle (Dragonflight 10.2)

 Mighty Bash that

-can be used to kill targets or the enemy healer.
-They also have
+can be used on kill targets or the enemy healer.
+Ideally, you will

 You also have Soothe.
 This dispels all enrage effects on your